The Inward War

 It’s October, 1967, and the Vietnam War is at its height.
 500,000 Americans are fighting overseas, 25,000 more are drafted every month, and cargo jets disgorging flag-draped coffins feature on the nightly news.
 But opposition to the war is growing, and on the eve of the first national draft protest, a young man must decide how far he’ll go to stop it.

-From the early peace demonstrations to the aftermath of Kent State—including the riots at the 1968 Democratic convention and the trauma of the national draft lottery—The Inward War explores how the quirks of history define a generation, and the price moral righteousness exacts from the vulnerable human heart.
+From the early peace demonstrations to the aftermath of Kent State—including the riots at the 1968 Chicago Democratic National Convention and the trauma of the national draft lottery—The Inward War explores the high price moral righteousness exacts from the vulnerable human heart.

 At a time when the U.S. is going through profound political and social upheaval, The Inward War sheds light on a similarly tumultuous time, one that begged the same question: how does an individual live a moral life when society has lost its moral compass.